'Don't be afraid' of EU defence ambitions, France tells NATO | Law-Order

 French Armed Forces Minister Florence Parly told her NATO counterparts on Friday not to fear the European Union's defence plans, saying that the United States will benefit and any European capabilities will strengthen the alliance.

 In March next year, the EU aims to agree on a master military strategy document to define future threats, while focusing on developing weapons together, as well as outlining a new EU intervention force that could intervene in crises.
 Eastern European states fearful of Russia are very wary of any shift in focus away from NATO.
-NATO Secretary-General Jens Stoltenberg told Reuters last month he supported European Union plans to build a common defence policy but he warned against any rapid reaction force that might duplicate allied operations.
+NATO Secretary-General Jens Stoltenberg warned against duplication.
+"What is needed are more capabilities, not new structures," he told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)